 The Industrial Progress Award recognizes significant contributions to industrial practice by an individual working in industries served by chemical engineers.
 The selection of this early-career award is based on the impact of the contributions, the magnitude of the challenges involved, and innovation and creativity.

-This year’s Industrial Progress Award is presented to Michael D. Determan, Senior Technical Manager at 3M’s Corporate Research Materials Lab.
+This year’s Industrial Progress Award is presented to Dr. Bindu Krishnan, Technical Leader, DOW.

 The Industry Leadership Award

-The Industry Leadership Award is presented to individuals or teams working in industries served by chemical engineers, and recognizes accomplishments in management; sales and marketing; public, community, and industrial relations; and public service.
-This year's recipient is Jean W. Tom, Head of Development Engineering at Bristol-Myers Squibb.
+This award recognizes individuals or teams working in the industries served by chemical engineers, for leadership and accomplishment in activities including: management; sales and marketing; public, community, and industrial relations; commercial and business development; training; or public service.
+This year's recipient is Dr. Cristina U. Thomas, Senior Technical Leader and R&D Global Process Owner, 3M.

 Industrial Research and Development Award

-The Industrial Research and Development Award recognizes individuals or teams working in the industries served by chemical engineers, for innovation that has resulted in the commercial development of new products and/or new processes for making useful products.
-This year's award recipient is Kristin Thunhorst, Staff Scientist in the Industrial Business Development and Research Group at 3M Center.
+This award recognizes individuals or teams working in the industries served by chemical engineers, for innovation that has resulted in the successful commercial development of new products and/or new processes for making useful products.
+This year's award recipient is Dr. Mary T. am Ende, Vice President of Process Development, Lyndra Therapeutics.

 The Institute Award for Excellence in Industrial Gases Technology

 Sponsored by Praxair, this award was established in 1993 and recognizes sustained excellence in contributing to the advancement of technology in the production, distribution, and application of industrial gases.
-This year's recipient is David Sholl, the John F. Brock III School Chair of Chemical and Biological Engineering at the Georgia Institute of Technology.
+This year's recipient is Dr. Michael Baldea, Associate Professor, The University of Texas at Austin.

-This award is endowed by the AIChE Foundation and recognizes outstanding progress in chemical engineering by an AIChE member.
-This year’s honoree is Martin Z. Bazant, the E. G. Roos (1944) Professor of Chemical Engineering and Mathematics and Executive Officer of the Department of Chemical Engineering at the Massachusetts Institute of Technology.
+This award is endowed by the AIChE Foundation and recognizes outstanding progress in chemical engineering by an AIChE member during his or her early career.
+This year’s honoree is Dr. Michael S. Strano, Carbon P. Dubbs Professor of Chemical Engineering, Massachusetts Institute of Technology.

 The Award for Service to Society